 DIPA staff visit farms to inform workers of their rights.
 They also teach farmers about their responsibility under state and federal laws.
 Our goal is to make sure that New York’s large and diverse agriculture industry thrives as it follows rules that protect worker rights, safety, and dignity.

 “Labor trafficking,” also known as “modern slavery,” is an umbrella term for activities involved when one person obtains or holds another person in compelled service.
 This compelled service can be called many things depending on the particular situation, including involuntary servitude, slavery, debt bondage, and forced labor.
-Trafficking victims are brought into the country from all over the world and forced to work, usually under threat of violence.
+Trafficking victims are forced to work, usually under threat of violence.

 Both the federal government and the New York State government have passed laws that criminalize trafficking and provide services for trafficking victims.
 DIPA is a member of various anti-trafficking coalitions intended to educate the public about what trafficking is and how to identify trafficking victims, advocate for appropriate services for trafficking victims and their families, and respond effectively to concerns raised by community organizations which work directly with trafficking victims.